nickbrandt/GitLab/doc/development/api_graphql_styleguide.md

      end
    ```

-1. Declare that your fields require the `parent` field context.
+1. Declare that your resolver or fields require the `parent` field context.
 For example:

    ```ruby
      # in ChildType